 - Sometimes, when you open many PWAs at the same time, iOS task bar gets crazy, showing “ghosts” apps without icon or title in the history

 Did you find any bug in your PWA on iOS?
 Drop me a line in the comments and I will post it here or fill a bug report to the WebKit team.
 Follow me on Twitter at @firt if you want to get updates on the article.
-And if you are in the Bay area in June, check the hands-on PWA training I’ll be teaching; we’ll be creating a PWA covering what most people are missing about them on every platform, including how to survive to iOS 😀
+If you are interested in a hands-on workshop, check my training schedule; we’ll be creating a PWA covering what most people are missing about them on every platform, including how to survive to iOS 😀

 Maximiliano Firtman is a mobile + web developer, trainer, speaker, and writer.
 He has authored many books, including High Performance Mobile Web published by O’Reilly Media.
 He is a frequent speaker at conferences worldwide and he has been widely recognized for his work in the mobile-web community.
 He teaches mobile, HTML5, PWA and performance trainings for top companies around the world.
 He has delivered several Progressive Web Apps workshops and trainings at many companies and at online publishers, such as Linked Learning/Lynda and Safari for O’Reilly.
 Twitter: @firt